24th Annual D.I.C.E. Awards

 The 24th Annual D.I.C.E.
-Awards is the 24th edition of the D.I.C.E.
-Awards ("Design Innovate Communicate Entertain"), an annual awards event that honors the best games in the video game industry.
+Awards was the 24th edition of the D.I.C.E.
+Awards ("Design Innovate Communicate Entertain"), an annual awards event that honored the best games in the video game industry during 2020.
 The awards were arranged by the Academy of Interactive Arts & Sciences (AIAS), and were held on April 22, 2021.
 Due to the COVID-19 pandemic, the event was held virtually.
 Winners of the D.I.C.E.
-Awards are determined by ballot of industry experts and AIAS members.
+Awards were determined by ballot of industry experts and AIAS members.
 The show was hosted by Greg Miller, Jessica Chobot, and Kahlief Adams.
 The nominees were announced on January 26, 2021.
-It was originally scheduled for April 8.
+The awards event was originally scheduled for April 8.

+The award for Portable Game of the Year was replaced with Mobile Game of the Year.
+This was also the first year without any winners for the Academy's Special Awards.

 The Last of Us Part II and its developer Naughty Dog received the most nominations, and Hades and its developer Supergiant Games won the most awards, including Game of the Year.
 Ghost of Tsushima and its developer Sucker Punch Productions came in second in both receiving the most nominations and awards won.
-Sony Interactive Entertainment was the most-nominated and awarded publisher.
+Sony Interactive Entertainment was the most nominated and award-winning publisher, as well as publishing the most nominated and award-winning games.

-This was also the first year that no Special Awards were handed out.